smartlegionlab/smart-tsp-solver/README.md

 - **Smart TSP Benchmark** - [Smart TSP Benchmark](https://github.com/smartlegionlab/smart-tsp-benchmark)  is a professional algorithm testing infrastructure with customizable scenarios and detailed metrics.
 - **Spatial Optimization:** Computational geometry approaches for large-scale problems
 - **Heuristic Analysis:** Comparative study of modern TSP approaches

 ---

+## 📜 Licensing

+This project is offered under a dual-licensing model.

+### 🆓 Option 1: BSD 3-Clause License (for Non-Commercial Use)
+This license is **free of charge** and allows you to use the software for:
+- Personal and educational purposes
+- Academic research and open-source projects
+- Evaluation and testing

+**Important:** Any use by a commercial organization or for commercial purposes (including internal development and prototyping) requires a commercial license.

+### 💼 Option 2: Commercial License (for Commercial Use)
+A commercial license is **required** for:
+- Integrating this software into proprietary products
+- Using it in internal operations within a company
+- SaaS and hosted services that incorporate this software

+**Important:** The commercial license provides usage rights but **does not include any indemnification or liability**.
+The software is provided "AS IS" without any warranties as described in the full license agreement.

+**To obtain a commercial license,** please contact us directly at:
+📧 **smartlegiondev@gmail.com**

+---